ml

 How to Deploy a Large Language Model from Hugging Face to AWS: Part 1 — SageMaker

-1. Create an IAM Execution Role
+Step 1: Create an IAM Execution Role

 AmazonSageMakerFullAccessAmazonS3FullAccess